jesusjavierdediego/springboot-akka-microservice/README.md

 Or use SBT..

 Start up the sbt console using `sbt`
-Run the Spring boot main program using `runMain com.gft.sbakka.SampleWebApplication`
+Run the Spring boot main program using `runMain com.hppoc.sbakka.SampleWebApplication`

 And then run JAR as usual, something like this: